hotwax/oms-documentation/documents/learn-oms/business-process-models/inventorylifecycle.md

 Whenever there's a change in a product's inventory, HotWax Commerce recalculates the online ATP in real-time.
 Now, let's see how this calculated online ATP is pushed to eCommerce platforms.

-We have our ready integration with Shopify eCommerce, let’s see how sellable inventory is pushed to Shopify:
+HotWax Commerce has a ready integration with Shopify eCommerce, here’s how sellable inventory is pushed to Shopify:

 A scheduled job in HotWax Commerce checks the inventory records of HotWax Commerce's products and identifies products that have undergone inventory changes since the last inventory synchronization to Shopify.